bast/tromso-paragliding.xyz/content/_index.md

 I have gathered information about airspace from <http://thpk.no> and
 <http://luftrom.info/>.
 All other information is from own experience.

-**You can click on the symbols on the map below** to get information about launches and landing sites.
+**You can click on the symbols on the map below** to get information about launches, landing sites, and airspace boxes.